-To be able to provide information and/or data in the areas of education, employment, community development, economic development, transportation, environmental protection, housing, and other areas of local governmental concern in a timely/competent manner.
+To provide information and/or data in the areas of education, employment, community development, economic development, transportation, environmental protection, housing, and other areas of local governmental concern in a timely/competent manner.

-The Planning Commission's wealth of data is a major asset to the region and to member political subdivisions.
+The Planning Commission's wealth of data is a significant asset to the region and member political subdivisions.
 The Commission houses aerial photographs, hydrologic mapping, utility coverage, school districts, political maps traffic, topographic, soil, and zoning information across Allen County.
 The Commission has been designated as a Local Census Affiliate of the US Census Bureau and has participated in the local census process dating back to 1970.
-In 2010, the Agency facilitated the Allen County Complete County Committee undertakings aimed at delivering a comprehensive count.
-In 2011, the Planning Commission validated local population and household counts as well as to disaggregate census statistics for local consumption.
+In 2010, the Agency facilitated the Allen County Complete County Committee undertakings to deliver a comprehensive count.
+In 2011, the Planning Commission validated local population and household counts and disaggregated census statistics for local consumption.
 In 2012, staff facilitated a request to identify the veterans laid to rest in township and village cemeteries.
-In 2013, staff worked with various community stakeholders to assemble data needed to support grants targeting senior housing, senior transportation, low-income housing, and health care funding.
+In 2013, staff worked with various community stakeholders to assemble data to support grants targeting senior housing, senior transportation, low-income housing, and health care funding.
 In 2014 and 2015, the Agency helped compile a Community Assessment for WOCAP and an annual housing assessment to support continued HUD funding.
-In 2019, the Agency undertook multiple reviews and informational efforts needed to address the 2020 decennial census including facilitating the Local Boundary Annexation Program and the Local Update of Census Addresses.
+In 2019, the Agency undertook multiple reviews and informational efforts to address the 2020 decennial census, including facilitating the Local Boundary Annexation Program and the Local Update of Census Addresses.
 In 2020 the Agency supported the development and efforts of a Complete Count Committee.

-Staff will continue to maintain its designation as a Local Census Affiliate and to work with the Bureau of the Census in local review programs.
-The Commission will maintain its liaison with the State's Office of Strategic Research, as well as other local census affiliates to monitor new information sets and maintain programmatic effectiveness.
-The Commission establishes policy on the provision of technical services; the provision of data/information to members, other agencies, and private concerns are on a fee for service basis.
+- Staff will continue to maintain its designation as a Local Census Affiliate and work with the Bureau of the Census in local review programs. - The Commission will liaison with the State's Office of Strategic Research and other local census affiliates to monitor new information sets and maintain programmatic effectiveness. - The Commission establishes policy on providing technical services; the provision of data/information to members, other agencies, and privacy concerns are on a fee for service basis.